 What We Treat

-Northernhay Clinic specialise in the treatment of chronic Lower Limb Pain.
+Northernhay Clinic Exeter Podiatry Clinic specialise in the treatment of chronic Lower Limb Pain.
 Interventions at the Foot & Ankle can have widespread effects on the whole body.

-Whether you are a professional athlete, golfer, runner or walker – we have the experience to help you manage your chronic Lower Limb pain.
+We treat people with foot, ankle or lower limb pain.
+So whether you are a professional athlete, a weekend warrior, a golfer, runner or walker – we have the experience to help you manage your chronic Lower Limb pain.

 How can we Help?